rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### POINTER TO

 Oberon is a type safe language.
-To keep things safe in a type safe language of you need to place constraints around random memory access.
+To keep things safe in a type safe language you need to place constraints around random memory access.
 Memory can be thought of a list of locations and we can go to those locations if we know their address.
 A pointer in most languages holds an address.
-Oberon has pointers but they most point at specific data types.
-So like array you have to indicate that type in a declaration.
+Oberon has pointers but they must point at specific data types.
+So like array you have to indicate the type of the thing you are pointing at in a declaration.
 E.g. `VAR a : POINTER TO CHAR;` would declare a variable 'a' that points to a memory location that holds a CHAR.
 The more common case is we use "POINTER TO" in records to create dynamic data structures such as linked lists.

-Here's a simple data structure representing a dynamic list of characters, dynamic string, using a single link list.

-First we need to create a simple data structure to hold our character and point at a next character.
+Here's a simple data structure representing a dynamic list of characters.
+Let's call it a dynamic string and we will implement it using a single link list.
+The list can be implemented by defining a RECORD type that holds a single character and a pointer to the next character.
 If there is no next character we assume we're at the end of the string.

 ```Oberon